sgabriel190/rpi-temperature-django/readme.md

 This command should run the python3 interpreter, if it exists, then the quit() method exits it.

-If not found, installing the python3 interpreter should be easy:
+If not found, install python 3 with the following command:
 ```
     $ sudo apt-get install python3
 ```

-Let's not forget about the module for the temperature sensor to help it get data from environment.
+The temperature sensor requires a module for picking up the temperature in the environment.
 ```
     $ sudo pip3 install Adafruit_DHT
 ```